victor-cody/Proterk-Documentation/overview.md

 ## Why Protekt?

+To buy or build?
+That’s the question almost all developers ask when integrating authentication into a product.

-Building authentication is complex and error-prone.
-Developers face challenges like:
+Building authentication from the ground up is complex and error-prone.
+Along the way, developers face challenges like:

 - **Security risks**: Handling passwords, tokens, and encryption incorrectly leaves apps vulnerable.
 - **Time to market**: Implementing secure authentication can take weeks away from core product features.